Aniruddha-Choudhury-5/Stopwatch/README.md

 # stopwatch
-A simple web-based stopwatch built using Python and Flask.
+A simple web-based stopwatch built using Flask, HTML, CSS and Javascript.

 Features:
 1) Start, stop, and reset the timer